Baby Poo What's Normal

 4. A formula fed baby who has not passed a poo for 3 or more days

-5. A poo that has streaks of blood in it
+5. Poo with streaks of blood in it

-6. A poo that is green with a stringy egg white consistency
+6. Green poo with a stringy egg white consistency

 7. Projectile vomiting after 3 consecutive feeds associated with no bowel movement